top of page

 Did you know it is innate human behavior to want to give back to those who have given to us?

 Throughout history it was found that tribes of people who helped each other out had a better chance of survival, that if you could barter for certain goods or services you could ensure a healthy and strong society.
-And this innate behavior is still in each of us.
+And this innate behavior is engrained in each of us.

 6. Social Proof